Editor’s Note: This post has been updated with new content and links to better serve our readers 🙂

 - Amazon sponsored ad groups allow a maximum of 1,000 keywords (although we’re pretty sure that’s not a problem for most of us).

-- Automatic campaigns on Amazon are much more reliable than on AdWords (We’ll discuss more on how you can use it to optimize your ads later in this post).
+- Automatic campaigns on Amazon are much more reliable than on Google Ads (We’ll discuss more on how you can use it to optimize your ads later in this post).

 - You can take advantage of product reviews as additional keywords toward your product ad rank.

-- Advertisements on Amazon are solely for sales, whereas AdWords can be focused on information, signing up for an event, etc.
+- Advertisements on Amazon are solely for sales, whereas Google Ads can be focused on information, signing up for an event, etc.

-Although many of the strategies are similar, it’s easy to see that there are plenty of ways to take advantage of Amazon PPC, even if you still want to stick with Google AdWords.
+Although many of the strategies are similar, it’s easy to see that there are plenty of ways to take advantage of Amazon PPC, even if you still want to stick with Google Ads.

 Once you have a sense of which products in your inventory you want to sell, click on the “Promote and Advertise” button.
 You’ll then be prompted to create an ad campaign for either Sponsored Products or Product Display Ads.
 In this scenario, we’ll choose Sponsored Products.